ANNAPOLIS, Md. - The Chesapeake Bay is an overweight, couch potato with a slow metabolism and high cholesterol.

 Thus the first Chesapeake Bay agreement was reached.

-The problem, officials discovered, is that it’s very hard to enforce a voluntary agreement.
+officials discovered, is that it’s very hard to enforce a voluntary agreement.
 No one was held accountable for promises for 20 to 30 years before the TMDL was established.

 “When it became clear that they weren’t going to make their goal through voluntary measures, then they established the TMDL,” Batiuk said.
 “EPA worked with the states so that there was agreement on how much each state and DC would need to reduce, then it was left up the states for how to do it.”